slinga-homebrew/Save-Game-Extractor/README.md

 Want to share your save games on the web?
 Send them to the [Save Games Collect](https://ppcenter.webou.net/pskai/savedata/) project.
 Made by Cafe-Alpha, the author of the Gamer's Cartridge.

 ## Credits
-Special thanks to Antime, Ponut, VBT, and everyone else at SegaXtreme keeping the Saturn dev.
+Special thanks to Antime, Ponut, VBT, and everyone else at SegaXtreme keeping the Saturn dev scene alive.
 Thank you to Takashi for the original Save Game Copier idea back in ~2002.

 Thank you to all the great fan translation projects in the works.
 Helping them was the goal of this project.